|Climate, Carbon & Geobiology|

 From subsurface basin analysis and reservoir characterization to reservoir geophysics and energy policy, we focus on hydrocarbon energy research ranging from the traditional to the cutting-edge, as well as the environmental effects of resource extraction on water and land use.

 From tectonics at active plate margins to clastic sedimentation and carbonate systems in the marine environment, our research encompasses a wide range of marine geology and geophysics.
-Our rapid response program allows us to make timely field observations of transient geohazard events.
+Our researchers also study the interactions between oceanography and climate with tectonic and sedimentary systems and use a variety of techniques to past ...

 Our research program is working to make the Jackson School of Geosciences one of the world's leading centers for planetary research.
 Scientists in the planetary theme are exploring geology across the solar system, with special emphasis on the Moon, Earth, Mars, asteroids, and icy satellites.
 JSG researchers combine mission involvement, ...